alexhokl/notes/security.md

     Ryck](https://www.youtube.com/watch?v=GyCL8AJUhww)
 - [Why the Resource Owner Password Credentials Grant Type is not Authentication nor Suitable for Modern Applications](https://www.scottbrady91.com/OAuth/Why-the-Resource-Owner-Password-Credentials-Grant-Type-is-not-Authentication-nor-Suitable-for-Modern-Applications)

+# OpenID

+- the ID tokens issued are supposed to be used by client and should not be consumed by APIs

 # JWT

 ##### Abstract